NituSidhu/google-serp-scrape/README.md

 ## What's Next
 * Find out how to make sure the meta-description aligns with the meta-title and url.
-* Create a new column using regular expressions and extracting just the domain name and placing it as the column next to the ranking
+* Create a new column using regular expressions that extracts just the domain name.
 * Create a graph that visualizes movement over time.
 Something along these lines:
 ![sample graph for next steps](https://www.coretennis.net/ct/1/image/Players/Graphs/topPointsAtp.png)